lawrancej/CompilerDesign/textbook/03-parsing.md

 ### How can you tell if a language is context-free?

+A grammar is context-free if left-hand sides of all productions contain exactly one non-terminal symbol.

 ### What is left recursion?

 ### What is the difference between a regular language and a context free language?